tusdotnet/tusdotnet.wikisource/Configure-tusdotnet.md

 	/// Set to null to allow any size.
 The size might still be restricted by the web server or operating system.
 	/// </summary>
 	int?
 MaxAllowedUploadSizeInBytes { get; }

+	/// <summary>
+	/// Set an expiration time where incomplete files can no longer be updated.
+	/// This value can either be <code>AbsoluteExpiration</code> or <code>SlidingExpiration</code>.
+	/// Absolute expiration will be saved per file when the file is created.
+	/// Sliding expiration will be saved per file when the file is created and updated on each time the file is updated.
+	/// Setting this property to null will disable file expiration.
+	/// </summary>
+	ExpirationBase Expiration { get; }
 }
 ```